nikoshal/makeathon-2026-MOTION-i-sense/README.md

 ## Environment variables

-If using the Gemini chatbot, create a `.env` file or Streamlit secrets file.
+If using the Gemini chatbot, create a `.env` file.

 Example `.env`: